Diagnosis & Treatment of Internal Conditions

 Your pet's health is our highest priority.

-If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced veterinary internal medicine specialist near Kinston.
+If your pet needs a procedure or expertise that we do not offer, we will refer you to an experienced internal medicine vet specialist near Kinston.

 Laboratory & Diagnostics